 A deductible is the amount the enrollee owes for covered health care services before the plan begins to pay.
 Deductibles do not necessarily apply to all services.
 Coinsurance is the percentage that the enrollee owes for a covered health care service.
 The plan pays for the remaining percentage.
 Copayment, also known as copay, is similar to coinsurance except instead of a proportion of costs, it is a fixed amount for a covered health care service.

 An out-of-pocket maximum or limit is the most an enrollee has to pay during their policy period (generally one year) before their plan begins to pay for 100% of covered health benefits.
 It is important to remember that annual out-of-pocket maximums do not apply for services obtained outside of one's network.
-For 2014 the maximum out-of-pocket cost limit for the Individual Marketplace is $6,350 for an individual plan and $12,700 for a family plan.
+The out-of-pocket limit for a 2016 Marketplace plan is $6,850 for an individual plan and $13,700 for a family plan.
+And for the 2017 plan year, it is $7,150 for an individual plan and $14,300 for a family plan.

 HealthPocket offers a variety of tools that will assist you in finding health insurance that is affordable.
 Our plan comparison tool allows you to sort plans by monthly cost, deductible, or out-of-pocket maximum.